godaddy/cdnup/README.md

 ## Usage

-In all examples we assume that you've already required and initialized the module as followed:
+You can refer to [BFFS] to see `cdnup` in action.
+In all examples below we assume that you've already required and initialized the module as followed:

 ```js
 'use strict';

 const CDNUp = require('cdnup');
 const cdnup = new CDNUp('bucket-name', {
   //
   // It is still assumed that the `bucket-name` prefix is appended to the